-A total of 220 parking spaces will be provided by attached 2-car garages for each unit.
+Each dwelling unit is designed with a two car garage.
 On-street parallel parking, and a series of guest parking areas, provide a total of 54 parking spaces for guests.
 Four of the five guest parking areas are concentrated in the westerly portion of the site where the housing is grouped into clusters with short driveways.
-The easterly portion of the project is more traditional single-family style lot configuration with driveways long enough to accommodate 86 cars (2 per driveway) in addition to those in the garage.
+The easterly portion of the project is a more traditional single-family style lot configuration with driveways long enough to accommodate 86 cars (2 per driveway) in addition to those in the garage.